 Optional.
 A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
-If this is not defined, the default configuration file is used.
+If this is not defined, the default configuration operation.

 Optional.
-The name of the Azure storage account to use for the operation.
+The name of the Azure storage account to use for the